johannac/recipes/cookies/chocolateheaven.md

 Chewy and almost brownie like, these all dark chocolate cookies are flavoured with orange zest, sea salt and just a hint of chili.

+Makes 12 servings.

+This recipe is vegetarian.
+Please send a pull request if you have a vegan variation!

 ## Ingredients

  - [ ] 50g unsalted butter